 The splendor of the coral ecosystems is accessible in many different ways, whether you choose a full-day diving excursion to get up close to remote parts of the reef, a glass-bottomed paddle-ski outing, or a guided snorkeling tour.
 Yet the wonders here are not only underwater, and the lodge encourages guests to discover the magnificence and biological importance of the island as a whole, offering naturalist talks on everything from rare bird and tree species to the constellations of the southern sky.

-Guests who reserve their space through National Geographic Unique Lodges are treated to a complimentary sunset cruise.
+Guests who reserve their space through National Geographic Unique Lodges are treated to a complimentary private sunset cruise.
 Cast off from Lizard Island in the late afternoon and enjoy refreshments and a seafood platter as the sun melts into the horizon.
 Keep an eye out for marine life and watch the deep hues of twilight illuminate the waters of the Great Barrier Reef.